iromanovsky/irom.info/_posts/2023-11-02-azure-iac-practices.md

 ### Finding a balance

-The challenge lies in finding the sweet spot between Centralized management and Democartisation.
+The challenge lies in finding the sweet spot between Centralized management and Democratization.
 A hybrid approach, where centralized guidelines establish the guardrails within which teams can operate with flexibility, might be the solution.

-So it a good idea to establish the CCoE for managing shared resources, define standards and guardrails, as well as provide advisory, while enabling individual teams to have the autonomy to choose tools and methods best suited for their tasks.
+It is a good idea to establish the CCoE for managing shared resources, defining standards and guardrails, and providing advisory while enabling individual teams to have the autonomy to choose tools and methods best suited for their tasks.

 #### Further reading
 - [Subscription Democratization](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-principles#subscription-democratization)